 Not sure where to go after Bangkok?
 Travel to Pattaya for a lively beach area or head from Bangkok to Chiang Mai for a whole different travel experience.

 How to get around Bangkok

 Taxis are the quickest and most convenient way to get around Bangkok – in the morning and late evening.
 Traffic can be unpredictable so leave with plenty of time if you need to get somewhere by a set time.

 Check your taxi driver uses the meter as many may avoid doing so if they see your a tourist and during our stay, some even stopped at a tailoring store; insisting we check out the store to avoid a pricey fare.

 Similar to Tuk-Tuk drivers, make sure you make your destination very clear to the driver and set a price before your journey.
 Bangkok Tuk-Tuk drivers are notorious for taking detours to commission-paying gem and silk stores, avoid Tuk-Tuk drivers offering 10฿ trips but don’t be afraid to haggle with those charging 100฿.

-The BTS skytrain and MRT is helpful for those staying and getting around the Silom, Sukhumvit and Siam area.
+The BTS Skytrain and MRT are helpful for those staying and getting around the Silom, Sukhumvit and Siam area.

-During rush hour, try using a canal taxi boat which run along Khlonh Saen Saep between 5.30am – 8.30pm.
+During rush hour, try using a canal taxi boat which runs along Khlong Saen Saep between 5.30am – 8.30pm.

 This guide to getting around the major attractions and Khao San Road is a very helpful tool when your visiting Bangkok for the first time.